princerathi1989/financial-chatbot/docs/API_DOCUMENTATION.md

-# Multi-Agent Chatbot API Documentation
+# Financial Multi-Agent Chatbot API Documentation

 ## Overview

-The Multi-Agent Chatbot API provides a comprehensive interface for interacting with specialized AI agents that can process documents, answer questions, generate summaries, create quizzes, and perform analytics.
+The Financial Multi-Agent Chatbot API provides a comprehensive interface for interacting with specialized AI agents that can process PDF documents, answer questions, generate summaries, and create quizzes.

 ## Base URL